zaypay/api_integration_asp_dot_net_example_app/README.markdown

 Doc for Demo App:
 ---------------------------

-First you have to install all the required dlls.
-There is a saperate folder for dlls that has all required dlls.
-It also has zaypay dll.

 ### Port Forwarding

 If you want to run this application on your localhost, and yet connect to the Zaypay platform to create payments, receive reports etc, you might need to configure port forwarding on your local machine.